BartekJimenez/wordstreamApp/docs/readme.md

 pip install flask
 ```

-Please also make sure you are using Chrome or Firefox.
-Adblock may issues some complications with javascript, so if you notice the webapp isn't functioning properly you should try disabling that first.
+Please also make sure you are using the lastest version of Chrome or Firefox.
+Adblock may cause issues and some complications with javascript, so if you notice that the webapp isn't functioning properly you should try disabling that first.

 ## Usage

 navigate to the root, and type in your console:
 ```python